w3c/wai-tutorials/source/menus/styling.html.erb.md

 ### Identification

 Ensure that menus and their items are identifiable as such.
-In addition to the structural markup discussed in the previous section, also the color scheme is important to visually communicate the presence of menus and items.
+In addition to the structural markup discussed in the previous section, the color scheme is important to visually communicate the presence of menus and items.

 Consider making the label of menus visible to everyone.
 For example, in these tutorials, the "Menus Tutorial", "All Tutorials", "On this page" are menu labels provided as visible headings that are available for all users.

 ### Readability

-Ensure appropriate sizing of menus and menu items to fit all text and also adapts to varying text sizes, to accommodate people who need larger text and languages with longer words.
+Ensure appropriate sizing of menus and menu items to fit all text.
+The menu size should also adapt to varying text sizes, to accommodate languages with longer words and people who need larger text.
 Where possible avoid all uppercase text, line breaks, and hyphenation, as these are often distracting and difficult to read.

 ### Size